Consolidated Edison

 In 2015, electric revenues accounted for 70.35% of consolidated sales (70.55% in 2014); gas revenues 13.61% (14.96% in 2014); steam revenues 5.01% (4.86% in 2014); and non-utility revenues of 11.02% (9.63% in 2014).

 History

-In March 1823, Con Edison's earliest corporate predecessor, the New York Gas Light Company, was founded by a consortium of New York City investors.
+On March 23, 1823, "The New-York Gas light Company" was incorporated by the 46th New York State Legislature, creating the earliest corporate predecessor of Consolidated Edison.
+Founding directors included Samuel Leggett and Henry Eckford, respectively, a noted banker and large real estate holder.
+On May 12, 1823, the New York Gas Light Company received the exclusive privilege to lay gas pipes in the streets of New York City south of Grand Street.
 A year later, it was listed on the New York Stock Exchange (NYSE).
-Due to the Board of Aldermen's authority to grant franchises in the City of New York in the early to mid 1800s, interaction with Tammany Hall was required to expand business.
+It holds the record as the longest listed stock on the NYSE.
+Due to the Board of Aldermen's authority to grant franchises in the City of New York in the early to mid-19th century, interaction with Tammany Hall was required to expand the business.
 By William M. Tweed's reign in the late 1860s as the boss of Tammany Hall, the power to authorize franchises lay with the County Board of Supervisors, of which Tweed had been a member.
 By 1871, Tweed was a member of the board of the Harlem Gas Light Company, a precursor to the Consolidated Edison Company.
-In 1884, six gas companies combined into the Consolidated Gas Company.
+On November 10, 1884, New York Gas Light merged with the Manhattan Gas Light Company (inc. 1830), Metropolitan Gas Light Company (inc. 1848), Municipal Gas Light Company (inc. 1874), Knickerbocker Gas Light Company (inc. 1876), and Harlem Gas Light Company (inc. 1855) to form the Consolidated Gas Company of New York.

+In 1901, the Consolidated Gas Company bought Edison Illuminating Company, which had been founded by Thomas Edison in 1880, first supplying electricity to 59 customers in a 1 sqmi area in lower Manhattan.
+After the "war of currents", more than 30 companies were generating and distributing electricity in New York City and Westchester County.
+But by 1920 there were far fewer, and Consolidated Gas's electricity arm, then called the New York Edison Company, was the leader.
+On February 18, 1936, an annual report issued by Consolidated Gas Company of New York, Inc. revealed that roughly 75% of their gross operating revenue came from electricity, leading to discussion by the company's officers about changing the company's name to better reflect its nature.
+On March 16, 1936, stockholders of the Consolidated Gas Company of New York, Inc. voted to change the company's name to Consolidated Edison Company of New York, Inc.